 - Be considerate and respectful to the Sugar Swing staff.
 We all rely on them to do good, efficient work.
 When they are on duty and in authority of a job, a group of people, or a space, they must be respected and cooperated with.

 - Mind our stuff and spaces.
 Misuse of anything Sugar Swing owns/rents/leases cannot be tolerated.
 This includes our building, equipment, fixtures, and furniture.
-This also includes observing private vs. public spaces within our building.
+This also includes staying out of private rooms within our building

 - Report any misconduct, including verbal or physical misconduct or harassment, to Sugar Swing staff.

-- Seek out the person in charge.
-You should approach
+- If at the ballroom and in the moment, seek out the person in charge.
+You may approach

 - an instructor at classes